 In my last post I talked about some methods that scientists use to study the genetics of eating disorders.
 I focused on a subfield of genetics called behavioural genetics (which you can think of as a field that attempts to understand, in part, the interplay of genetics and environment in behaviour).
 In this post I’ll shift gears and focus on molecular genetics.
 I’ll be working of the same review paper by Drs.
 Zerwas and Bulik (2011).
 Molecular geneticists study the structure and function of genes on a molecular level.
 For example, they try to understand how different mutations or alterations in the genetic code can affect protein function and lead to disease states.

 Genetic association studies are hypothesis driven.
-This means that researchers make a list of genes that are known to be involved in biological mechanisms or behaviours that are affected in eating disorders, such as appetite, mood regulation, reward, anxiety, weight regulation, and so on.
-Then, they compare these genes in eating disorder patients and in healthy controls to try to identify any differences between the two …
+This means that researchers make a list of genes that are known to be involved in biological mechanisms or behaviours that are affected in eating disorders, such … Continue reading →

 Today I thought I’d take the time to do an overview of what researchers know about the genetics of eating disorders and try to clear up some common misconceptions.
 The bulk of the content in this blog post comes from a very nice review paper published in 2011 by Drs.
 Stephanie Zerwas and Cynthia Bulik on the genetics and epigenetics of eating disorders.
 In an effort to keep blog posts short, this will be a multi-part mini-series.